Human trafficking in Niger

 In 2009, the Government of Niger did not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
 Despite these efforts, including two convictions for traditional slavery offenses, the Nigerien government lagged in enforcing sentences and in providing victim assistance, particularly to victims of traditional slavery, during 2009.

-The country ratified the 2000 UN TIP Protocol in September 2004.
+The country ratified the 2000 UN TIP (Trafficking in Persons) Protocol in September 2004.

 The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2 Watchlist" in 2017.
 By 2023 it had moved to Tier 2.

 In 2023, the Organised Crime Index gave Niger a score of 7.5 out of 10 for human trafficking.

 Prosecution (2009)

 The Government of Niger demonstrated improved but limited law enforcement efforts to address child trafficking and traditional slavery.
 Niger prohibits slavery through a 2003 amendment to Article 270 of its penal code, and prohibits forced and compulsory labor through Article 4 of its labor code.
 Penal code Articles 292 and 293 prohibit procurement of a child for prostitution, and Article 181 prohibits encouraging child begging or profiting from child begging.
 Niger does not, however, prohibit other forms of trafficking, such as forced prostitution of adults.
 The prescribed penalty of 10 to 30 years' imprisonment for slavery offenses is sufficiently stringent.
 The penalty prescribed for forced labor, a fine ranging from $48 to $598 and from six days to one month's imprisonment, is not.
 The lack of clear anti-trafficking legislation impeded law enforcement efforts: a draft law prohibiting human trafficking written in 2007 remained pending.

 In the last year, law enforcement authorities arrested several individuals suspected of trafficking children: two suspects were released without being charged, and others were charged with the abduction of minors.
 In one case, police and prosecutors rescued 78 trafficked children, but made no arrests because the children had been sent by their families to look for work.
 Marabouts arrested for exploiting children for economic purposes were released after their pretrial custody.
 Two alleged trafficking offenders arrested for recruiting six girls and two boys for a prostitution ring in Nigeria were released after serving two months in jail; it is unclear whether this was imprisonment imposed post-conviction or was pretrial detention.
 In November 2009, the Tribunal of N'Guigmi sentenced a man to five years' imprisonment in addition to a fine of $20,000 in damages to the victim and $2,000 both to the government and an anti-slavery NGO.
 The defendant was found guilty of maintaining the victim as a slave in his village: at the year's end, the defendant had not appealed the sentence and had not paid the amounts ordered by the court.